FSE STEM Graduate school

-The FSE STEM Graduate school is an umbrella organisation for all PhD students of the Faculty of Science and Engineering (FSE), comprising about 65 internal and over 30 external PhD students, and rapidly growing.
-The FSE STEM Graduate school optimises education and training of PhD students, organises workshops, facilitates and monitors the quality and progress of research projects.
+The FSE STEM Graduate school (STEM GS) supports all PhD students of the Faculty of Science and Engineering (FSE) and is rapidly growing.
+The FSE STEM Graduate school optimises education and training of PhD students and facilitates and monitors the quality and progress of research projects.

 All PhD vacancies are posted on Academic Transfer

 Enrolling in a PhD programme at the Faculty of Science and Engineering (FSE) is a fantastic opportunity to develop your talent.
 It is a personal development journey, throughout which you enhance your scientific expertise as well as teaching and management skills.

 Download the brochure to read more about:

 "From a physicist perspective, FSE is a dynamical and growing school with a nice mixture of studying and research opportunities in fundamental core topics in natural sciences and modern techniques in data analysis and engineering."

 With the newly developed group Gravitational Waves and Fundamental Physics (GWFP) and a member of NIKHEF (The Dutch National Institute for Subatomic Physics), the environment became an important centre of gravitational and particle physics research and as a developer of the ETpathfinder project, a pioneer in the testing and development of the next generation of gravitational waves detectors such as the Einstein Telescope.

 In 2019, the Chair Youth, Food and Health was created within the Faculty of Science and Engineering on Brightlands Campus Greenport Venlo.

 This chair is the perfect example of integrating behavioural biomedical research financed by 6 entrepreneurs/companies in the Region of Venlo, which stimulate the research always being applicable and practical with regard to the society.